Family remembers ‘legend’ Hamish Harding, British billionaire who died in Titanic sub

 Aviator was 58 years old

-Family members paid tribute on Thursday to Hamish Harding, the British billionaire, aviation tycoon, and explorer who is among the five people who died on a failed submarine expedition last week to the wreck of the Titanic.
+Family members have paid tribute to Hamish Harding, the British billionaire, aviation tycoon, and explorer who is among the five people who died on a failed submarine expedition last week to the wreck of the Titanic.

 A statement from Harding’s family, via his company, Action Aviation, described him as a dedicated father of two and “living legend” who loved to explore and push the boundaries of what was possible.